DiasZhaga/gov_portal/README.md

 Gossector Portal is a university MVP of a government service portal.
 Citizens can submit service requests and upload supporting documents, while operators review requests that belong only to their assigned department.

-This repository is prepared for a Secure SDLC / OWASP Top 10 style assignment.
-The application is functional, but it is still an MVP and should not be presented as enterprise-ready production software.

 ## Main Business Scenario

 1. A citizen registers with email, password, and IIN.